sankung1/readme-generator/Develop/README.md

   *[My Profile](#link)

   ## Description
-  it generates a read me file
+  This app creates a README file

   ## Installation
-  clone the repo and run the file in your IDE
+  clone the repo and run it in your IDE

   ## Usage
-  node js is required to run this app
+  You need node js to run this app

   ## License
   MIT